jplag/JPlag/endtoend-testing/README.md

 ## JPlag - End-To-End TestSuite Structure
 The construction of an end-to-end test is done with the help of the JPlag API.
 The tests are generated dynamically according to the existing test data and allow the creation of end-to-end tests for all supported languages of JPlag without making any changes to the code.
 The helper loads the existing test data from the designated directory and creates dynamic tests for the individual directories.
-It is possible to create different test classes for the different languages.
+It is possible to create different test classes for the other languages.

 To distinguish which domain of the recognition changes have occurred, fine granular test cases are used.
 These are composed of the changes already mentioned above.
-The plagiarism is compared with the original delivery; thus, it is possible to detect and test small sections of the recognition.
+The plagiarism is compared with the original delivery; thus, detecting and testing small sections of the recognition is possible.

 The comparative values were discussed and tested.
 The following results of the JPlag scan are used for the comparison:
-1. minimal similarity as `float`
+1. minimal similarity as `double`
-2. maximum similarity as `float`
+2. maximum similarity as `double`
 3. matched token number as `int`

 The comparative values were discussed and elaborated in the issue [End-to-end testing - "comparative values"](https://github.com/jplag/JPlag/issues/548 "End-to-end testing - \"comparative values\"").